shan-weiqiang/shan-weiqiang.github.io/_posts/2025-04-20-type-erasure.md

 Without this *abstraction*, we have to implement `qsort` for each individual type and the sorting algorithm has to be coded every time for each type.
 Now with type erasure, we only need to code the actual sorting algorithm *once* for all possible types.
 Of cource the compare function has to be implemented for each type, since each type has their own comparing logic.

+## Implementation methods for type erasure

+1. Virtual inheritance: redirection hanppens when using base class pointer to call implementation in derived class(whose type is erased)
+2. Static templated functions: C++ compiler will generate code implementation for each template instantiation.
+It's the same as C, but code generated instead of manually written.
+Note that generated static functions are class members, which means that the amount of instantiations equals the number of generated class member functions.
+3. Vtable: similar as 2, this time use a vtable to point to generated static class member functions.

+Note: **Method 3 is how `std::function` is implemented**.

 ```cpp
 #include <cstdlib>